 The following listing matches the source data from Data Platform v5 with the equivalent column in the ImportedComputer table.
 Other columns from the ImportedComputer table cannot be populated from Data Platform v5, and so are omitted here (and shown below).
-For more details on the database tables and columns within FlexNet Manager Suite, please see the FlexNet Manager Suite 2019 R1 Schema Reference PDF, available through the title page of online help.
+For more details on the database tables and columns within FlexNet Manager Suite, please see the FlexNet Manager Suite Schema Reference PDF, available through the title page of online help.

 Data Platform (Table)/Column FNMS (Table)/Column Notes Fabricated from: (MATCH_TASK_DET) / PROCESS_ID (MATCH_TASK_DET) / TASK_NAME and the checksum for the same (MATCH_HOST_OS) / HOST_ID (ImportedComputer) / ExternalID The format is of this form (shown with nonsense values): PID123 TheTask 654321: Host789 An external ID is fabricated from the various details shown (truncated as required and joined with various separator characters).
 This is then mapped through the ImportedStringMapping table to convert string IDs to integer IDs.
-(MATCH_HOST_OS) / HOSTNAME (ImportedComputer) / ComputerName In Windows, this is the NetBIOS name of the local computer, as returned by GetComputerName() For UNIX-like platforms, it is the host name of the machine, as returned by gethostname(2).
+(MATCH_HOST_OS) / HOSTNAME (ImportedComputer) / ComputerName The name of the computer.
+In Windows, this is the NetBIOS name of the local computer, as returned by GetComputerName() For UNIX-like platforms, it is the host name of the machine, as returned by gethostname(2).
 (MATCH_HOST_OS) / DOMAIN (ImportedComputer) / Domain The domain reported by the computer.
 Note: Data Platform exports a domain flat name, while the ImportedComputer table handles either a flat or DNS domain name, but the DNS domain name is preferred.
 Watch out for possible problems merging device records obtained from multiple inventory sources.
 (MATCH_HOST_OS) / DISOVERED_OS_NAME (ImportedComputer)/ OperatingSystem The operating system of the computer.
 (MATCH_HOST_OS) / DISOVERED_OS_PATCH_LEVEL (ImportedComputer)/ServicePack The service pack installed for the operating system.
-(MATCH_HOST_OS) / CALC_NUM_OF_PHYSICAL_CPUS (ImportedComputer)/ NumberOfProcessors The number of processors in the computer.
-(MATCH_HOST_OS) / DISC_CPU_MODEL (ImportedComputer)/ProcessorType The type of processor in the computer.
+(MATCH_HOST_OS)/ CALC_NUM_OF_PHYSICAL_CPUS (ImportedComputer)/ NumberOfProcessors The number of processors in the computer.
+(MATCH_HOST_OS)/ DISC_CPU_MODEL (ImportedComputer)/ProcessorType The type of processor in the computer.

 Data Platform (Table)/Column FNMS (Table)/Column Notes (MATCH_HOST_OS) / DISC_SPEED_MHZ (ImportedComputer)/MaxClockSpeed The maximum clock speed of the fastest processor in the computer.
-MATCH_HOST_OS)/ CALC_NUM_OF_CORES (ImportedComputer)/NumberOfCores The number of cores in the computer.
+(MATCH_HOST_OS) / CALC_NUM_OF_CORES (ImportedComputer) / NumberOfCores The number of cores in the computer.
 Note: Currently Data Platform gets an incorrect result from virtual machines (defect repair estimate 1Q2018).
-This affects the consumption calculations for all license types that use cores as a metric (most of these assume 1 core per processor when the number of cores is not available): Device (Core-Limited) Core Points IBM PVU Microsoft Server Core Microsoft Server/ Management CoreOracle Processor.
+This affects the consumption calculations for all license types that use cores as a metric (most of these assume 1 core per processor when the number of cores is not available): Device (Core-Limited) Core Points IBM PVU Microsoft Server Core Microsoft Server/ Management Core Oracle Processor.
 (DISC_ALL_OS) / TOTALMEMORY (ImportedComputer)/TotalMemory The total RAM in the computer, in bytes.

 Data Platform (Table)/Column FNMS (Table)/Column Notes

-(MATCH_HOST_HW_PROD_MODEL)/CAT_TAXONOMY_CATEGORY2 (ImportedComputer) / ChassisType The type of Some licent information licensing powith deskty computers Platform as of the computer. pes use this ptimize the on, particularly d laptop es used in Data pped to types in r Suite as follows:
+(MATCH_HOST_HW_PROD_MODEL)/CAT_TAXONOMY_CATEGORY2 (ImportedComputer)/ChassisType The type of case of the constraints of the constrai

 Data Platform FNMS

 Empty Unknown

 Handhelds Tablet

 Notebooks Laptop

 Mainframes Main System Chassis

 Servers Rack Mount Chassis

 All others Desktop

 (DISC_HDDS) / The count of entries for this device (ImportedComputer)/ NumberOfHardDrives The number of h nard drives in the

 Platform on